TarunManagan/Arrays_Strings_C-/README.md

 ALGORITHM:

 --> STEP 1: START
---> STEP 2: Declare and Initializie an array with its size --> STEP 3: Using FOR loop print the elements
+--> STEP 2: Declare and Initialize an array with its size --> STEP 3: Using FOR loop print the elements
     for(int i=0; i<5; i++){
         cout<<a1[i]<<endl;